bioglaze/theseus/README.md

     - run src/build.bat
     - run build/hello.exe

-  - macOS/Xcode:
+  - macOS/command line:
+    - First build ImGui: `make imgui`.
+You only need to do this once, unless you want to modify/update ImGui later.
-    - build theseus.xcodeproj and copy the resulting framework to src/samples/hello_mac_ios
+    - Then build the engine: `make engine`.
+Build artifacts are copied to theseus/build
-    - build and run hello_mac_ios/hello.xcodeproj
-    - OBJ mesh converter can be build by running "make toolz" in src.
+    - OBJ mesh converter and Editor can be built by running `make toolz` in src.

   - Linux:
-    - First build ImGUI: `make imgui`.
-You only need to do this once, unless you want to modify ImGUI later.
+    - First build ImGui: `make imgui`.
+You only need to do this once, unless you want to modify/update ImGui later.
     - Then build the engine: `make engine`.
 Build artifacts are copied to theseus/build
     - Shaders can be compiled by running compile_deploy_vulkan_shaders.sh
-    - OBJ mesh converter can be built by running "make toolz" in src.
+    - OBJ mesh converter and Editor can be built by running `make toolz` in src.

+# Included third-party libraries
+  - meshoptimizer by Arseny Kapoulkine
+  - Dear ImGUI by Omar Cornut
+  - Metal-Cpp by Apple